 Each student must complete and pass four projects, one for each academic year or equivalent at Wofford.
 Only one interim project may be undertaken at a time.
-Failing a project will require the student to complete and pass a project in a subsequent interim term or in the summer.
+Failing a project will require the student to complete and pass a project in a subsequent interim or summer term.
 Credit hours earned in interim projects may be applied ONLY toward the interim requirement.
-They cannot be used to to satisfy any portion of general education, requirements for majors, minors or other programs.
+They cannot be used to satisfy any portion of general education, requirements for majors, minors or other programs.

 Exceptions to the Four Interim Rule

-- Students pursuing the pre-education program who are required to take EDUC 430 can apply the course to both the interim requirement and the pre-education program.
+- Students pursuing Education minor who are required to take EDUC 430 can apply the course to both the interim requirement and the Education minor.

-- Satisfactory completion of an approved study abroad program will stand in lieu of an interim project when the calendar of that study abroad program precludes the student’s participation in Interim.
+- Satisfactory completion of a Wofford affiliated off-campus study program will stand in lieu of an interim project when the calendar of that study abroad program precludes the student’s participation in Interim.
 However, actual interim credit hours are not awarded.
-Satisfactory completion is defined as earning a minimum of 12 credit hours with a term GPA of 2.00 in the study abroad program.
+Satisfactory completion is defined as earning a minimum of 12 credit hours with a term GPA of 2.00 in the off-campus study program.

 - Students that transfer to Wofford after beginning their academic careers elsewhere will need to complete one interim for every academic year of enrollment at Wofford.
-For example, a student that transfers during the fall of their second year of college enrollment will need to complete three interim courses, if they graduate on-time during the Spring of their senior year.
-A student that delays graduation until the following Fall, will need to complete an additional interim as the student has completed another full year of enrollment.
+For example, a student that transfers during the fall of their second year of college enrollment will need to complete three interim courses, if they graduate on-time during the Spring of their fourth year of collegiate enrollment.
+A student that delays graduation until the following Fall, will need to complete an additional interim as the student has initiated another year of enrollment.

-During January 2020 and 2021 Wofford faculty will be experimenting with offering general education courses during Interim.
-Students who complete an approved general education course during January 2020 or 2021 may be permitted to apply that course to the appropriate general education requirement and receive a waiver for one of the four interims required for graduation.
-A student that registers for and fails a pilot general education course taught during January 2020 or 2021 may have one interim course waived, but will need to complete the general education requirement in a subsequent semester/term.
+- During the 2020, 2021 and 2022 interim terms Wofford faculty experimented with offering general education courses.
+Students who completed an approved general education course during January 2020, 2022 or April Interim 2021 were be permitted to apply that course to the appropriate general education requirement and receive a waiver for one of the four interims required for graduation.
+A student that registered for and failed a pilot general education course taught during either of those terms had one interim course waived, but is required to complete the general education requirement in a subsequent semester/term.
 Students in this situation can take advantage of the repeat policy which permits replacing the previous grade earned in both credit hour and GPA calculations.
 The repeated course must be the exact same course (subject and number) in order to replace the previous grade in the calculations.
-Students who either officially or unofficially withdraw from a pilot general education course (i.e. do not complete the course) will NOT eligible for the interim course waiver and will NOT earn credit for the pilot general education course.
-This particular exception to the four interim rule only applies to January 2020 and 2021 and approved pilot general education courses.
+Students who either officially or unofficially withdrew from a pilot general education course (i.e. do not complete the course) were NOT eligible for the interim course waiver and did NOT earn credit for the pilot general education course.
+This particular exception to the four interim rule only applies to January 2020, 2022 and April Interim 2021 and approved pilot general education courses.